ldatb/ataides-website/hugo/content/services/cloud-security.md

 ---
-title: "Cloud Security"
+title: "Security Architecture & Resilience"
 draft: false
 featured: true
-weight: 1
+weight: 6
 ---

-Cloud environments demand security that is not only robust, but scalable, automated, and compliant.
-We help organizations design and implement security architectures that are resilient by design, audit-ready, and aligned with business risk.
+Security is not an add-on, it is a foundational layer of trust, resilience, and institutional integrity.
+Ataides helps organizations implement security architectures that are resilient by design, audit-aligned, and proportional to business risk.
 <!--more-->

-# Objectives
+# Objectives of Security Architecture & Resilience Review

 The goal of Cloud Security is to ensure that: